CyberMiles/web3-cmt.js/docs/api/validator.md

   - `from`: `String` - The address for the sending account.
 Uses the `web3.cmt.defaultAccount` property, if not specified.
   - `nonce`: `Number` - (optional) The number of transactions made by the sender prior to this one.
+  - `pubKey`: `String` - (optional) Validator node public key.
   - `maxAmount`: `String` - (optional) New max amount of CMTs in Wei to be staked.
+  - `compRate`: `String` - (optional) Validator compensation.
+That is the percentage of block awards to be distributed back to the validators.
   - `description`: `Object` - (optional) When updated, the verified status will set to false:
     - `name`: `String` - Validator name.
     - `website`: `String` - Web page link.